BBC Box

 Following the end of the project in 2009, the shipping container was donated by its owner, Nippon Yusen Kaisha (NYK) to a charity to be turned into a soup kitchen.

 Cargoes

-The box started off empty, travelling to its first destination under the BBC branding.
-The first cargo was a consignment of whisky from a Glasgow-based bottling plant to Shanghai, China.
+The Box arrived empty, already in its BBC branding.
+It travelled to its first destination to take on its first cargo; a consignment of whisky from a Glasgow-based bottling plant to Shanghai, China.
 On arrival in Shanghai, the Box was met and reported on by British school pupils on a trip to China.